dixon1e/flask-deploy-1/README.md

 ## Build and Run
 This is a Docker Compose project.
 The two different steps are to build docker images for the services, and then run.

-To prove the build works before runing compose, run this command:
+To prove the build works before running compose, run this command:

 ```
 docker build -t mytestimage .